guider23/bcLinks/README.md

 - Access is granted only if the correct hash-linked code is entered
 - Built using pure static JSON + JavaScript logic

 ---

-> More updates are on the way: Supabase integration, real-time admin panel, QR alias drops, and stat tracking system for every link.
-> Stay tuned. bC Works is just getting started.

----